marmid74/playground/README.md

     subgraph SelectModel
     direction TB
     A(Find a model on Thingiverse.com)
-    C(Optional: Import into Thinkercad.com, and modify it) D(Export  to local filestorage, in format .STL) A-->D
+    C(Import into Thinkercad.com, and modify it)
+    D(Export  to local filestorage, in format .STL) A-->D
-    D-->C
+    D-. optional .->C
     C-->D
     end